Pvt. Kenneth A. Heinrich

 figured out they were being sent to the

-For the next four months.
-Ken fought to slow the Japanese conquest of the Philippines.
-The evening of April 8, 1942, he and the rest of B Company received the word of the surrender.
+The morning of April 9, 1942, he and the rest of B Company received the word of the surrender.
 They destroyed their tanks and waited to see what would happen to them.

 Ken's company were ordered to Mariveles.
 After they were searched and the Japanese took what they wanted from the POWs, the POWs were herded into a field.
 It was from this barrio that Ken started what became known as the death march.